HMS Seagull (1805): Danish service (1808–1814)

 The Danes removed the crew of Seagull, including the dead and wounded, and sent damage control parties aboard.
 However, Seagull had more than five feet of water in her hull and sank suddenly, drowning several Danes.
 Lieutenant Wigelsen, second in command of Lougen, took command of the prize and recorded in his personal diary:

 I took command of the prize.
 She had taken a great many direct hits in the bows as well as the side.
 So many hits that the holes were large and irregular and could not be plugged by normal methods.
 When I came on board the water was already over the lower decks and was rising fast.
 I managed to get the ship into harbour, however, and run aground.
 A little past midnight, she capsized and I had to escape by swimming.
 Happily, we later managed to raise the brig and she was used to good effect in the war.

-Still, Seagull had sunk in the relatively shallow waters of Fosseholmen Bay some five miles south-west of Kristiansand, with her port bulwark remaining above the water.
+Still, Seagull had sunk in the relatively shallow waters of Fosseholmen Bay some 5 mi southwest of Kristiansand, with her port bulwark remaining above the water.
 The Danes were able later to raise and refit her for service with the Dano-Norwegian Navy.
 She was commissioned under 1st.
 Lieutenant O. Kr.
 Budde.
 On 25 November 1808, this ship, now known simply in Danish records as Seagull, successfully fought and captured a Swedish gunboat, Gripen.
 Seagull was operating out of Kristiansand, and the capture was effected off Skagen.
 Gripen was armed with nine guns (four 3-pounders, four 12-pounders, and a 36-pounder howitzer), and had a crew of 40 men under the command of Lieutenant Molbergs Besaling.
 (Note: Gripen failed to sell as a gunboat at a later auction and was converted to a merchant vessel in 1809.
 Her name was changed to the Danish spelling Gribben.)